-A Ginger two-year subscription costs $6.99 per month if you pay upfront.
+- A Ginger two-year subscription costs $6.99 per month if you pay upfront.

 At the time of writing this best grammar checker review, Ginger was offering a discount of 30% on its premium plans.
 You can also avail of a 7-day, 100% money-back guarantee.

 For this Ginger review, I used the Chrome extension of this grammar checker software.
 Unlike Grammarly, Ginger doesn’t offer a Mac desktop app yet.

-Like Grammarly, Ginger identified all of my grammar errors, spelling errors, and punctuation mistakes as well as the ones MS Word missed.
+Like Grammarly, Ginger identified all of my grammar, spelling, and punctuation mistakes, as well as the ones MS Word missed.
 However, Ginger was less insistent about fixing my inconsistent comma usage in the text.

 Interestingly, Ginger Premium missed a spelling mistake in one of my headings.
-While you may wonder if it’s spell-checker function is top-notch, this particular mistake can be attributed to a formatting issue, which I explain in my video review.
+While you may wonder if it’s the spell-checker function is top-notch, this particular mistake can be attributed to a formatting issue.

-I also had to hover over all grammar errors and punctuation errors with my mouse rather than reviewing them in a sidebar.
+I also had to hover over all grammar and punctuation errors with my mouse rather than review them in a sidebar.
 This meant I spent more time correcting my grammar errors.
-It’s a small gripe, but I’m a little obsessed with workflows!
+It’s a minor gripe, but I’m a little obsessed with workflows!